salesforcecli/plugin-packaging/messages/package_install.md

 number of minutes to wait for installation status

-# waitLong
+# wait-long

 Maximum number of minutes to wait for installation status.
 The default is 0.

-# installationKey
+# installation-key

 installation key for key-protected package (default: null)

-# installationKeyLong
+# installation-key-long

 Installation key for installing a key-protected package.
 The default is null.